katandcompany/wistiaPlugin/README.md

 - Modules
 - Minification

-The core dependencites of this plugin are:
+The core dependencies of this plugin are:
 - React
 - React DOM
 - React Icons